levonk/data-integration/Implementor.md

 	   * Field level SPI/PII Encryption (hopefully done at source)
 	   * Documentation from Requestor / Supplier
 	   * Standardize Times here or Layer 2 (be consistent)
+	   * Should have AVDLs that represent data even if data is not stored as parquet/avro
   * Layer 2
      * Quality - Parquet
 	 * Notes